Rise-Software/Rise-Media-Player/readme.md

 * Select Rise Software and click Details;
 * In next pop-up select View Certificate;
 * In next pop-up select Install Certificate;
-* In next step select Local machine (An UAC prompt may appear.
+* In next step select Local machine (A UAC prompt may appear.
 Click Yes to continue);
 * Select Place all certificates in Following store and click browse select Trusted People and click OK and Next;
 * Click Finish;
 * Confirmation windows will appear.
 Now, try installing the .msixbundle!